rubenuribe-2/mnist_imbalance/README.md

-# mnist_imbalance final proj csce 421
+# data for final project CSCE 421
+# data comes from MNIST :)